mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/theming.md

 # Debugging
-Upon loading the theme, a copy of the fully rendered theme is saved to `~/stargate/rendered_theme/`.
-This copy of the theme cannot be edited directly to change the appearance of Stargate, it is only for debugging purposes.
+Upon loading the theme, a copy of the fully rendered theme is saved to `~/intuitives/rendered_theme/`.
+This copy of the theme cannot be edited directly to change the appearance of Intuitives, it is only for debugging purposes.